astonish-atul/delhi_openAq_findings/README.md

 # OpenAQ New Delhi Measurements — Data-Quality Project
-## Check the attached report and deck for more detailed
+## Check the attached report and deck for more detailed info
 ## Headline findings
 1. Two monitoring deployments (2016 legacy station, 2025 current station) are merged in one file with no station/location field to distinguish them.